phillwatson/one-stop/README.md

 rather than exposing a framework specific repository interface.

 #### User Service
 Responsible for on-boarding and managing internal user accounts.
+Provides OpenID Connect authentication.
+Generates and renews JWT and XSRF tokens; signed with rotating private keys.

 #### Rail Service
 Responsible for communicating with external banking rail services; managing and